-The Company applies the practical expedient available under IFRS 15 and does not capitalize incremental costs of obtaining contracts if the amortization period is one year or less.
+The Company applies the practical expedient available under IFRS 15, Revenue from Contracts with Customers ("IFRS 15") and does not capitalize incremental costs of obtaining contracts if the amortization period is one year or less.

 The timing of revenue recognition often differs from contract payment schedules, resulting in revenue that has been earned but not billed.
 These amounts are included in unbilled receivables.
 Amounts billed in accordance with customer contracts, but not yet earned, are recorded and presented as part of deferred revenue.